-4.2 State stationarity
+4.2 State quasi-stationarity

-We now turn to methods that focus on stationarity of specific system states.
+We now turn to methods that focus on the quasi-stationarity of specific system states.
 Unlike global methods, which take one-dimensional time series as input, several of the following methods are directly applicable to multidimensional data.
-We begin with methods that identify stationary states from the system trajectory (sections 4.2.1-4.2.4), before discussing methods that quantify the average stationarity of a system state (sections 4.2.5-4.2.6).
+We begin with methods that identify quasi-stationary states from the system trajectory (Sects.
+4.2.1-4.2.4), before discussing methods that quantify the average quasi-stationarity of a system state (Sects.
+4.2.5-4.2.6).